Gov. McMaster asks legislators to make $45M available to combat coronavirus

 The state Department of Health and Environment Control must "prepare for a variety of contingencies and situations," he wrote.
 "This requires that the agency identify and secure — in advance — the necessary resources, equipment and personnel to successfully address these contingencies."

-The state reserves would be in addition to the $8.9 million coming from the federal government, as South Carolina's share of the $560 million being distributed nationwide.
-The federal money, announced Wednesday, will "support epidemiological, laboratory, and other critical staff," as well as buy supplies such as personal protection, an agency spokeswoman said, without being specific.
+The state reserves would be in addition to the $8.9 million coming from the federal government as South Carolina's share of the $560 million being distributed nationwide.
+The federal money, announced Wednesday, will support staff and buy supplies such as personal protection.

+The agency says it needs $45 million more for a worst-case scenario outbreak.
+More than 60 percent of that would be set aside for staffing, including overtime.
+Other expenses involve what may be necessary to quarantine poor people, said DHEC Chief of Staff Jennifer Read.

 In a joint statement, House Speaker Jay Lucas, R-Hartsville, and Ways and Means Chairman Murrell Smith, R-Sumter, said they support McMaster's request.